-The financial information includes the financial statements of the Company for the year ended 31 December 2020.
-The financial information has been preparedin accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and with the Companies Act 2006.
+The financial information includes the financial statements of the Company for the year ended 31 December 2021.
+The financial information has been prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).

 The financial statements have been prepared on a going concern basis due to expected future profitability, strong capital and liquidity position.
-The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 2 to 5.
-The financial position of the Company, its liquidity position and borrowing facilities are described through the financial statements beginning on page 44.
-In addition, the Business and Risk Management Policies on pages 30 to 40 include the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; and various forms of risk.
+The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 2 to 11.
+The financial position of the Company, its liquidity position and borrowing facilities are described through the financial statements beginning on page 40.
+In addition, the Business and Risk Management Policies on pages 26 to 36 include the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; and various forms of risk.

 The Company has considerable financial resources in place.
 Additionally, the Company has contracts with both a broad range of customers and financial institutions across different geographic areas.
 As a consequence, the Directors believe that the Company is well placed to manage its business risks successfully despite the current uncertain global economic outlook.
 The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis in preparing the annual financial statements, refer to the strategic report on pages 2 to 5.
+Thus they continue to adopt the going concern basis in preparing the annual financial statements, refer to the strategic report on pages 2 to 11.